Jennifer Lopez Posts Pic of Daughter Crying Amid Alex Rodriguez Split

 A tough go of it.
-Jennifer Lopez seemingly referenced how her twins, Max and Emma, are upset amid the news of her split from ex-fiancé Alex Rodriguez.
+Jennifer Lopez seemingly referenced how her twins, Max and Emme, are upset amid the news of her split from ex-fiancé Alex Rodriguez.

 Lopez, 51, posted a FaceTime call screenshot to her Instagram Stories on Friday, March 12, of her daughter being hugged by the teen’s father and the singer’s ex-husband, Marc Anthony, without giving any context.